THE JOY OF BEING A GAY RIGHTS ELDER

 Vogue , Harpers Bazzar, Studio 54 and the endless parties all helped

-Jose Antonio designs landed a wonderful rep " Dennis Perry Showroom" and we were filmed and included in an NBC documentary called
+Jose Antonio designs landed a wonderful representative " Dennis Perry Showroom" and we were filmed and included in an NBC documentary called

-( Fashion Latin Style ) with Carolina Herrera Oscar de la Renta , Antonio Lopez (ILLUSTRATOR) and Adolpho (Cuban) Life was getting good .
-My Mom and Jose's sisters worked for us and were all very happy to see our little project soaring .
+My Mom ( Alice) and Jose's sisters worked for us and were all very happy to see our little project soaring .

 In the 1980's men started to get sick with GRID and we started to lose friends and co-workers.

-In 1883 I saw Larry Kramer in the street and he told me about the March on Washington and he told me how important it was for everyone to go .
-I boarded a bus at 59th and Columbus circle early in the morning , I felt like I was back at YMCA camp because the energy on the bus was sooo much fun
+On October 11th I boarded a bus at 59th and Columbus circle early in the morning , I felt like I was back at SUMMER camp because the energy on the bus was soooooooo much fun

 We arrived at the ELLIPSE Wash D.C. and were lined up by state A to Z Of course the New York group was big and rowdy .
 I walked with a mother who lost her son to Grid and returned that night to NY exhausted and proud I went.

-Jose was working on an order so he did not join me.
+Jose was working on an order for THE FORGOTTEN WOMAN NY so he did not join me.

-In 1985 It was our turn .
+In 1988 It was our turn .
 Jose was diagnosed with AIDS and he died in my arms in the early morning hours.
 September 1989 Berkley California Our 19 years together had ended.
+Our last attempt to keep him alive had ended

 I called his mom ( Luz Maria ) to tell her Jose was gone and to this day the haunting scream she let